isomerpages/moe-peihwasec/_ccas/Performing Arts/Drama Society.md

 </tbody>
 </table>

-<h4><strong>Competitions and CCA Activities</strong></h4>
+<h4 style="color:#635f1a;font-weight:bold">Competitions and CCA Activities</h4>

-<p style="font-size:15px; line-height:2;margin-top:15px;">We have always believed in honing the skills of our Drama members with interactions with other schools.
+<p style="font-size:14.5px; line-height:2;margin-top:15px; font-family:Open Sans">We have always believed in honing the skills of our Drama members with interactions with other schools.
 This provides valuable opportunities for Drama members to learn and share the love for performance with one another.</p>

 <img src="/images/drama2.png" style="width: 100%;margin-top:10px;">
 <p style="text-align: center; font-size:13px;margin-top:5px;">SYF 2019</p>